Security highlight: How Minim protects against DNS rebind attacks

 Thinking back to 2018, you may recall dozens of security headlines referring to this decade-old cyberattack known as DNS rebinding.
 Back in June, researcher and programmer Brannon Dorsey published his findings that described how common household IoT devices were found to all be vulnerable to DNS rebind attacks.
 Devices found to be vulnerable included the Google Home, Sonos WiFi Speakers, Roku, Radio Thermostats, and, you guessed it, wireless routers.

-IoT devices in both the home and enterprise found to be vulnerable to DNS rebind attacks
+IoT devices in the enterprise and home found to be vulnerable to DNS rebind attacks

 The news of these popular smart home devices being vulnerable to DNS rebinding shortly preceded findings by Armis, an enterprise IoT security company.
 Armis found that half a billion enterprise IoT devices were also exposed to this threat, further proving the severity of these attacks targeting both the enterprise and home networks.